-On February 24, 2023, the Complainants provided the following to the AIC investigator:
+On February 24, 2023, the Complainants provided the AIC investigator with the following information:

-- [...].
-Our end goal is: We don't want to hear from them again and we are glad you are seeing the mail they are sending us as I'm sure that something very unusual is happening (fake SIN's, fake drivers license numbers, erroneous typos with our mailing address, phone numbers etc.) - [...]
-As I've stated earlier, we did not sign up with [the Insurer] [redacted] we just want their physical mail to stop (a request by us which has gone ignored by them) and we want to ensure our privacy is protected.
-Attached are the PDF's of all the physical mail we've receive and our drivers licenses.
-That's pretty much it as far as communication goes that we have received. [...]
+Thank you for helping us get this [Insurer] [redacted] situation resolved.
+Our end goal is: We don't want to hear from them again and we are glad you are seeing the mail they are sending up as I'm sure that something very unusual is happening (fake SIN's, fake drivers license numbers, erroneous typos with our mailing address, phone numbers etc.)

+[...].
+As I've stated earlier, we did not sign up with [the Insurer] [redacted].
+We just want their physical mail to stop (a request by us which has gone ignored by them) and we want to ensure our privacy is protected.
+Attached are the PDF's of all the physical mail we've received and our drivers licenses.
+That's pretty it as [sic] far as communication goes that we have received.